Code-Institute-Submissions/milestone-project-288/README.md

 GetScores()
 - Using fetch and an open API for storing JSON Objects [jsonbin.io](https://jsonbin.io/) I was able to populate the leaderboard on-load.

 UpdateScores()
+- Using fetch and a PUT method, I'm replacing the stored JSON object array with the previously Fetched objects, and using.push to add the the passed in object.
 ### Features Left to Implement
 - I would like to add more games.
 I will likely continue work on this in my own time, adding more MGS Themed javascript-based games such as;
     - Tetris